usnistgov/oscal-xproc3/README.md

 Optionally, Windows users can use a 'batch file' command interface, with drag-and-drop functionality in the GUI (graphic user interface, your 'Desktop').

 In the File Explorer, try dragging an icon for an XPL file onto the icon for `xp3.bat`.
-(Tip: choose a pipeline whose name is in all capitals as in 'ALL-CAPS.xpl') -- explanation below.)
+(Tip: choose a pipeline whose name is in all capitals as in 'ALL-CAPS.xpl') &mdash; explanation below.)

 Gild the lily by creating a Windows shortcut to the 'bat' file.
 This link can be placed on your Desktop or in another folder, ready to run any pipelines that happen to be dropped onto it.
 Renaming the shortcut and changing its icon are also options.